 Diagnose common sports-specific patterns of technical and tactical movement

 On an individual athlete level, there are common patterns of sports-specific movements (i.e. - throwing a ball, holding an oar, setting a screen), and common ways athletes develop skills and understanding about these techniques and tactics in each sport.
-Coaches familiar with these common patterns of development and fluent in anticipating and identifying them are able to work more effectively and efficiently as they plan and implement instruction and feedback that will lead to athlete growth.
+Coaches familiar with these common patterns of development are fluent in anticipating and identifying and can effectively and efficiently implement instruction and feedback that will lead to athlete growth.

 Similarly, there are common patterns of tactical team-based actions (correct movement by all players in a zone defense, the run of the rowing shell, doubles court coverage).
 The coach must be able to recognize both successful execution and holistic deficiencies in order to provide effective praise and/or implement adjustments.

 HOW: Diagnosis and analysis occur anytime a coach observes their players - in structured drills, competition, or free form play.
 Being able to observe across a range of settings and situations can round out a coach’s understanding of what they are seeing about how to properly diagnose issues.
 For example, what appears unproblematic in a structured drill may look different once options or speed are added for an athlete.
 Further, while coaches may be constantly observing, ideally, they are observing multiple repetitions before offering a diagnosis in order to identify trends instead of offering up a new concern after every repetition.
 Coaches also might not offer direct feedback any time they diagnose an issue but might use the information for future planning or goal setting.